 wi = Within Group Heterogeneity = total mean deviation of agent opinions of cluster i from its centroid

-Analysis: We performed multiple regression for our dependent measure on the experimental variables of interest:με, σε, μα, σα, μSPIRO, σSPIRO, Evenness of Population Size, and Randomness of initial opinions.
+Analysis: We performed multiple regression for our dependent measure on the experimental variables of interest:με, σε, μα, σα, μSPIRO, σSPIRO, evenness of population size, and randomness of initial opinions.
 To avoid making assumptions about linearity of relationships we treated each variable as a factor.
 In our results section we report mean ESBG value of all simulations run for a given combination of variables.

 3 Results

 The relationships between polarization and με of each of our models show qualitative differences (Figure 1).
-Firstly, we observe that the two models with dynamically updated identity groups (VBI and VBVI) maintain polarized states for much higher values of με than the other models.
-Secondly, we observe the lowest polarization in the Heterogeneous Boundary Model (VB), the difference in polarization is striking and significant especially for lower values of με (approx. in interval 0.10 – 0.23).
-Thirdly, we observe the effect of deterministic starting conditions: polarization produced by the DHK model in response to με values qualitatively dramatically differs from all other models based on or employing random start conditions.
-Fourthly, we observe that σSPIRO has a negligible effect - models VBI and VBVI differ just slightly and they reach maximal difference only for the highest investigated value of με.
-Fifthly, we observe that μα and Size of Population (N) have effect on models not employing heterogenous Boundary (DHK and RHK), models VB, VBI and VBVI seem to qualitatively keep their behavior despite the values of μα and N.
+Firstl, we observe that the two models with dynamically updated identity groups (VBI and VBVI) maintain polarized states for much higher values of με than the other models.
+Second, we observe the lowest polarization in the heterogeneous boundary model (VB), the difference in polarization is striking and significant especially for lower values of με (approx. in interval 0.10 – 0.23).
+Third, we observe the effect of deterministic starting conditions: polarization produced by the DHK model in response to με values qualitatively and dramatically differs from all other models based on or employing random start conditions.
+Fourth, we observe that σSPIRO has a negligible effect - models VBI and VBVI differ just slightly and they reach maximal difference only for the highest investigated value of με.
+Fifth, we observe that μα and Size of Population (N) have effect on models not employing heterogenous Boundary (DHK and RHK), models VB, VBI and VBVI seem to qualitatively keep their behavior despite the values of μα and N.

 Fig. 1.
 ESBG-με relationship for each model.
 Panels represent different conditions of population evenness and conformity.
 Ordinate in each panel is the Mean ESBG at the end of all simulations with the given parameter combination.

-Here we report that evenness appears to drive a qualitative change in the Polarization-Boundary relationship only when the initial condition is not randomized (DHK).
+Here we report that evenness appears to drive a qualitative change in the polarization-boundary relationship only when the initial condition is not randomized (DHK).
 We originally investigated the effect of population size.
-We surprisingly found that size itself does not matter much, but what matters for DHK was whether the population size is even or odd.
-For example, even for DHK it had almost no effect whether the size of population was 20, 100, or 256 agents, but it had a substantive effect whether the size was 21 instead of 20, or 101 instead of 100, or 257 instead of 256 agents.
+Surprisingly, we found that size itself does not matter much, but what matters for DHK was whether the population size is even or odd.
+For example, even for DHK there was almost no effect whether the size of population was 20, 100, or 256 agents, but it had a substantive effect whether the size was 21 instead of 20, or 101 instead of 100, or 257 instead of 256 agents.
 For the final presentation of our analyses in this paper we chose N = {100, 101}, since these sizes spot the effect of evenness and are heavily used in the canon of literature.
 We intend to explore this methodological issue further in a subsequent paper (in preparation).

 Table 3: Summary statistics for ESBG in different models